QWERTYghri/ARPv3-C/info/manual-ARPv3-new.md

 **Registers**
 Registers are the same as the original

-`Register's AC, X are 16 bits wide or 8 bits wide` `Stack register is 8 bits wide to keep a 255 wide stack space.`
+`Register's AC, X are 8 bits wide`
+`Stack register is 8 bits wide to keep a 255 wide stack space.`

 * AC : Accumulator registers to interract with arithematic operations